antonbabenko/pre-commit-terraform/src/pre_commit_terraform/README.md

 ## DX/UX considerations

-Since it's an app that can be executed outside of the [`pre-commit` framework], it is useful to check out and follow these [CLI guidelines][clig].
+Since it's an app that can be executed outside the [`pre-commit` framework], it is useful to check out and follow these [CLI guidelines][clig].

 [`.pre-commit-hooks.yaml`]: ../../.pre-commit-hooks.yaml